BornotQiao/ftp-file-transfer/README.md

 # ftp-file-transfer
-This project is used to download log file from ftp server and upload to hdfs.
+This project is used to download log file from ftp server and upload to hdfs with multi threads.